Bloomfield Road: History

 In the summer of 1989, the club had to spend "thousands" on repairs to the ground, with the South Stand roof being the main concern.
 Further safety work was necessary in order for the stadium to continue staging League football.
 Also that year, the North-West Stand was condemned in the wake of stricter safety standards.
 Demolition began almost immediately, and temporary seating was installed to accommodate visiting support to the ground.

 Bloomfield Road became the first ground in England to witness police in full riot gear.
 Before, during and after the Third Division encounter with Birmingham City there were numerous disturbances and skirmishes around the town and police reinforcements were drafted in from all over the Fylde.
 At the game, visiting fans began rioting on the open Spion Kop terracing, which was allocated exclusively for away supporters.
 After some delay, the police finally entered the terraces and restored order.

-In the 1990s, with Bloomfield Road defining the word decrepit, new safety measures reduced the capacity from 18,000 to 12,000, and then down to 9,000.
+In the 1990s, with Bloomfield Road in an increasing state of disrepair, new safety measures reduced the capacity from 18,000 to 12,000, and then down to 9,000.
 The western half of the Kop was closed, with the eastern half open only to visiting support and the East Paddock became segregated.
 The atmosphere came almost exclusively from the south end, unless there was a large away following.

-On 10 August 1991, seven days before the season kicked off with the visit of Walsall, county council inspectors were at the ground to give the club's new police control box the final go-ahead.
+On 10 August 1991, seven days before the season kicked off with the visit of Walsall, county council inspectors were at the ground to give the club's new police control box the final approval.
 Chief executive David Hatton commented: "We are working on the match being on at home next week as planned.
 We had a visit from the county council on Friday and it was very encouraging."

-2 November 1991, a draw with Scarborough marked a year's passing since Blackpool were last beaten in the League at Bloomfield Road.
+On 2 November 1991, a draw with Scarborough marked a year's passing since Blackpool were last beaten in the League at Bloomfield Road.

 Former chairman Owen Oyston submitted plans, on several occasions, to build a new 40,000 all-seater stadium adjoining a large entertainment complex.
 Outline planning permission for the new ground, which was to be built at nearby Whyndyke Farm, was granted in June 1992.

 The "Golden Gamble" match-day draw scheme was introduced for the first time for the visit of 4 September 1993 visit of Barnet to Bloomfield Road.
 Fans could purchase lottery tickets for £1 before each home game, and a draw at half-time by the guest of the day gives punters a chance to win 50% of the gross take, up to £2,000.
 The scheme is still in operation today.
 This fund-raising scheme followed "Goldbond", a weekly draw that was launched three years earlier.